 My professional status: independent web designer/developer

-Website clients: Business Capability Partnership/Optimation
+Website client: Business Capability Partnership/Optimation

 Dates: September - October 2007 with ongoing additions after go-live

 An ex-colleague of mine, Lulu Pachuau, had done the initial scoping and information architecture, and asked if I would do the design and HTML/CSS build.
-The site was developed by Optimation within a .net environment.
+The site was developed by Optimation within an ASP.NET environment.
 Once phase 1 of the site went live, Optimation worked with the BCP to develop and extend the site's capabilities, and from time to time I worked alongside the Optimation developer to provide CSS for new elements within the site.

 My responsibilities included:

 - Project management once the IA was completed by Lulu